Kaljurand/Arvutaja/README.md

 Arvutaja
 ========

-__Arvutaja__ (= the Estonian word for _Calculator_) is an Android app that offers a new way for:
+__Arvutaja__ (= the Estonian word for _the one that computes_) is an Android app that converts a spoken utterance in some natural language to an expression/command in some formal language and evaluates the formal expression using another app on the device.

-  * converting units and currencies,
-  * evaluating arithmetical expressions,
-  * performing Estonian address queries,
+Currently supported input languages:

+  - Estonian
+  - English (experimental)

+Currently supported expressions and commands:

+  - measurement unit conversion expression
+  - currency conversion expression
+  - arithmetical expression
-  * setting the alarm clock / timer,
+  - alarm clock / timer setting command

-where the query is input via __Estonian speech__.
+  - phone number
+  - Estonian address query (only with Estonian language input)

+The expressions/commands are evaluated using an external app, such as

+  - WolframAlpha website
+  - device's built-in alarm clock app
+  - device's built-in phone app
+  - Google Maps

+The arithmetical and measurement unit conversion expressions are also evaluated by Arvutaja itself.

+Arvutaja uses grammar-based speech recognition and is largely defined by the Action-grammar developed in the separate Grammars-project (<http://kaljurand.github.com/Grammars/>).
+This grammar defines which input languages and expressions are supported.

 Features
 --------